redhat-developer/app-services-cli/docs/commands/rhoas_connector_cluster_addon-parameters.md

 ### Options

 ```
-      --id string       Id of the connector
+      --id string       The ID for the Connectors instance
   -o, --output string   Specify the output format.
 Choose from: "json", "yaml", "yml"
 ```